nornir-automation/nornir/docs/configuration/index.rst

 Configuration
 =============

 The configuration is comprised of a set of sections and parameters for those sections.
 You can set the configuration programmatically using nornir by passing a dictionary of options for each section, by using a YAML file, by setting the corresponding environment variables or by a combination of the three.
-The order of preference from less to more preferred is "configuration file" -> "env variable" -> "code".
+The order of preference from less preferred to more preferred is "env variable" -> "configuration file" -> "code".

 An example using ``InitNornir`` would be::